bdcht/ccrawl/README.rst

 Changelog
 =========

+- `v1.9`_

+  * add major preprocessing feature for improving the collect command
+  * add export command to send type definition in Ghidra
+  * update and improve documentation with FreeRTOS example
+  * add 'find_function_with_type' in ghidra extension module

 - `v1.8`_

   * add graph command to output (in dot format) the dependency graph for a given root structure